DaisukeDaisuke/AwaitFormOptions/README.md

 ## Form Example
 Forms can retrieve the return value of a generator in the same way, note that in this case it maps to the keys of the option array.

-> [!NOTE]
-> Note that when `$neverRejects` is true, child generator processing is forcefully terminated, so an empty array is returned if an error occurs in the form
-> ~~sendFormAsync will collect all generator return values even if the form fails as long as neverRejects is false.
-Note that this is different behavior from menu.~~
-> Due to the memory leak prevention measures in 2.0.1, it is no longer collected or null is returned.

 > [!TIP]
 > In `sendFormAsync()`, the return value preserves: